 The minimum amount isn't the same for everyone.
-You might be entitled to a higher rate than the standard weekly rates of £201.05 a week for a single person and £306.85 a week for a couple - for example:
+You might be entitled to a higher rate than the standard weekly rates of £218.15 a week for a single person and £332.95 a week for a couple.
+Here are some examples.